Music for everybody

 The German Music Council and its partners campaign for Germany's vibrant existence as a land of music in all areas of life that are connected to music.
-In accordance with the German Music Council's 2nd Berlin Appeal, its goal is to enable every citizen, regardless of social or ethnic background, access to the world of music.
+The German Music Council`s goal is to enable every citizen, regardless of social or ethnic background, access to the world of music.
 The basis for this target is the conviction that Germany is developing into a knowledge and creativity-based society, in which education and culture play a decisive role.

 The German Music Council promotes awareness of the value of creativity.
 It is committed to creating, maintaining and developing parameters for an active musical life according to the UNESCO Convention on Cultural Diversity.
 Moreover, it offers incentives for musical life via ongoing promotional measures and temporary projects.